Attention Distillation for Learning Video Representations: Distilling Motion Attention for Actions

-\textbf{Loss Function}.\ Our training loss is defined as
+\textbf{Loss Function}.
+Our training loss is defined as

-where $CE$ is the cross entropy loss between the predicated labels $\Tilde{y}$ and the ground-truth $y$.
+where $CE$ is the cross entropy loss between the predicted labels $\Tilde{y}$ and the ground-truth $y$.
 Thus, the loss consists of three terms.
 The first cross entropy term is to minimize the error for classification.
-The second KL term (from Eq.\ \ref{eq:distill}) enforces that the motion attention $\mathcal{A}^M$ mimic the attention map $\mathcal{\Tilde{A}}^M$ from the reference flow network.
-And the third KL term (from Eq.\ \ref{eq:reg_atten}) regularizes the learning of the appearance attention.
+The second KL term (from Eq.\ \ref{eq:distill}) enforces that the motion attention $\mathcal{A}^M$ should mimic the attention map $\mathcal{\Tilde{A}}^M$ from the reference flow network.
+Finally, the third KL term (from Eq.\ \ref{eq:reg_atten}) regularizes the learning of the appearance attention.
 The coefficients $\lambda_1$ and $\lambda_2$ are used to balance the three terms.
-We choose $\lambda_{i}$ as $1/(T_\phi\times W_\phi\times H_\phi)$.
+We choose $\lambda_1=1$ and $\lambda_{2} = 1/(T_\phi\times W_\phi\times H_\phi)$.